UoW-CPC/rabbda-university-portal/README.md

 Each iteration focuses on a specific task and delivers a complete solution for this task.
 This demonstrations requires 5 iterations:
 1. Iteration 1 - Ingesting SQLite data to Hive and perform analysis  - Mentioned in the architecture.
-2. Iteration 2 - Ingesting postgres data to HDFS and analyse them with Pig - Mentioned in the architecture.
+2. Iteration 2 - Ingesting Postgres data to HDFS and analyse them with Pig - Mentioned in the architecture.
-3. Iteration 4 - Sentiment analysis of students feedback - Experimental.
+3. Iteration 3 - Sentiment analysis of students feedback - Experimental.
 4. Iteration 4 - Ingesting relational data by using Sqoop - Experimental.
 5. Iteration 5 - Creating Oozie workflows to automate the above phases - Experimental.